25,000 Asia Miles upon signup

 Asia Miles can be redeemed on a vast array of Oneworld and other airline partners, including some of the world’s leading airlines, and the program also makes it easy for Canadians to rack up the points through a range of different financial institutions.

-While they do operate a fairly byzantine award system (read: one in which we’ll need to spend time to tease out the sweet spots), the possibilities with redeeming Asia Miles are fairly wide, including the ability to have a stopover on one-way redemptions (similar to Alaska Mileage Plan) and a potentially lucrative Oneworld Multi-Carrier Award Chart (similar to British Airways Avios).
+While they do operate a fairly byzantine award system (read: one in which we’ll need to spend time to tease out the sweet spots), the possibilities with redeeming Asia Miles are fairly wide, including increased access to Cathay Pacific premium award space and a potentially lucrative Oneworld Multi-Carrier Award Chart (similar to British Airways Avios).

 Without further ado, let’s cast a spotlight on this lesser-known points program to see what kind of interesting awards we can build.